 2. Make sure your doctor and/or her helpers write down your complaints every time.
 A written record of your medical treatment can be incredibly powerful evidence.
 Unfortunately, not all physicians (and other caregivers) take meticulous notes.
 Double check.
 Make sure everyone who treats you writes down exactly what you say and what happened during the checkup.

 3. Stand up for yourself as a patient.
 When we are sick, fatigued, defeated by life, we may fail to stick up for ourselves appropriately.
 Doctors are busy, and you may feel awkward or intimidated about questioning a doctor’s judgment or demanding a more thorough explanation of concepts you don’t fully understand.
 Touching again on the theme of persistence — which we’ve been hammering recently — you need to be persistent and demand clear, thorough answers to your medical questions.
 The deeper you understand your prognosis and your treatment options, the better you will be able take care of yourself.

 4. Educate yourself as a Social Security Disability client as soon as early as you can in the process.
-The team here at the Law Offices of Michael A. DeMayo has succeeded in hundreds of cases like yours, and we can help you analyze of what to do and also figure how to deal with the other nagging, challenges that you and your family face.
+The team here at DeMayo Law Offices has succeeded in hundreds of cases like yours, and we can help you analyze of what to do and also figure how to deal with the other nagging, challenges that you and your family face.
 Call us now at (877) 529-1222.